Exchange Rate Risk in NRE Account (USD to INR)

 In this case, your ₹70,000 is increased to ₹74,900 after earning 7% interest.
 But it’s not over.
 As the current exchange rate is ₹75, the final amount you receive back is $999.
 Even after waiting for a year, you didn’t earn anything.

-Generally, most of the NRIs consider only interest rate of the NRE account, but the fluctuation in an exchange rate can change the final return dramatically.
+Generally, most NRIs consider the only interest rate of the NRE account, but the fluctuation in an exchange rate can change the final return dramatically.